Sean-Michael/fluent-python-notes/Part-1-Data_Structures/Ch1-The_Python_Data_Model/NOTES.md

 > In contrast, `__str__` is called by str() built-in and implicitly used by the print function.
 It should return a string suitable for dislay to end users.

+In Python f-strings, the !r conversion flag forces the representation of an object using its repr() method, and the !s conversion flag forces the representation using its str() method.
+The !a conversion flag forces the representation using its ascii() method.

 ## Questions: